 Those four criteria are described in some depth in Article 6.A.3 of the "Officer Accessions, Evaluations and Promotion Manual.''
 The commandant's selection boards meet in secret, and only the list of those selected for promotion are released.
 Thus, the only official feedback an officer gets about the likelihood of being promoted is through periodic performance evaluations (officer evaluation reports, or OERs).
 More information about how officer selection boards work, including specific guidance for promotion boards, is available on the Personnel Service Center's site.

 You must be prepared to pursue further higher education if you hope to be promoted to the highest levels in the Coast Guard.

 For more information on officer career management, go to the Personnel Service Center's website.

 Enlisted personnel who graduate from the Coast Guard's various officer accession programs receive either a temporary commission or a reserve commission.

-Applicants for reserve commissions must be in their senior year at or hold a bachelor's (or higher) degree from an accredited college or university.
+- Applicants for reserve commissions must be in their senior year or hold a bachelor's (or higher) degree from an accredited college or university.
 E-4s and below with less than four years of service may apply for reserve commissions.

 Terms of Service

 Another difference between officers and enlisted personnel is the terms under which they serve.
 Until recently, all enlisted personnel at all pay grades served under a series of fixed-term contracts with the Coast Guard.
 This offered some stability to the personnel system and some security to individual enlistees.
 Even now, dismissing an enlisted person of any pay grade before the end of an enlistment is rare.